AMERICAN ASSOCIATION OF NEUROLOGICAL SURGEONS

 30 North 1900 East, Suite 3B-409

-Please note that we are not set up to take credit card payments nor can registration be paid online at the present time.
-Full payment is expected by the start of the meeting.
-Refunds of registration fees or social activity fees cannot be honored after May 12th .
-Please contact Dr. MacDonald or his assistant, Lori, at 801-581-6908, or by email at firstname.lastname@example.org if you have any questions regarding the meeting or registration.
+Please note that we are not set up to accept credit card payments for registration fees at the present time.
+Full payment for registration fees is expected by the start of the meeting.
+Refunds of registration fees or social activity fees cannot be honored after May 12th.
+Please contact Dr. Jensen at 801-581-6908, or by email at firstname.lastname@example.org if you have any questions regarding the meeting or registration.

-We look forward to seeing you and your family in Sedona.
+We look forward to seeing you and your family in Jackson Hole.

 Certification of continuing medical education is under the able direction of Dr Jonathan White and the CME Committee.
 This activity has been planned and implemented in accordance with the Essentials and Standards of the Accreditation Council for Continuing Medical Education through the joint sponsorship of the AANS and Rocky Mountain Neurosurgical Society, Inc. The AANS is accredited by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.
 The American Association of Neurological Surgeons designates continuing medical education activity for a maximum of 16 hours in Category 1 credit toward the AMA Physician’s Recognition Award.
 Remember, each physician should claim only those hours of credit that he/she actually spent in educational activity.